-- Company Personnel are not permitted to offer, authorize, give or cause others to give, any payments or anything of value for the purpose of influencing the recipient's business judgment or conduct in dealing with the Company. - You may not solicit or accept a kickback or bribe, in any form, for any reason.
-Items of value that may be construed as a bribe or improper payment may include money; promises of goods or services; gratuities; commissions or fees that are disproportionate to the services provided; lavish or excessive entertainment, hospitality, or gifts; and charitable or political contributions. - No gift or entertainment should ever be offered, given, provided or accepted by any Company Personnel or family members, unless it: (1) is not a cash gift, (2) is consistent with customary business practices, (3) is reasonable in value, (4) cannot be construed as a bribe or payoff and (5) does not violate any laws, regulations, or applicable policies of the other party's organization.
-Please discuss with your supervisor any gifts or proposed gifts if you are not certain whether they are appropriate. - In addition to these expectations with respect to all of your dealings on behalf of the Company, you must never offer, pay, or provide, directly or indirectly, anything of value to a third-party as an inducement to prescribe, purchase or recommend a Company product or as a reward for having done so.
-You must conduct all of your dealings on behalf of the Company in compliance with applicable laws and regulations, including without limitation the federal Anti-Kickback Statute, the U.S. Foreign Corrupt Practices Act, the UK Bribery Act and applicable state and international anti-bribery and anti-kickback statutes. - The Company cannot undertake through a third-party intermediary any act that the Company itself is not permitted to do.
+- Company Personnel are not permitted to offer, authorize, give, or cause others to give, any payments or anything of value for the purpose of influencing the recipient's business judgment or conduct in dealing with the Company. - Company Personnel may not solicit or accept a kickback or bribe, in any form, for any reason.
+Items of value that may be construed as a bribe or improper payment may include money, promises of goods or services, gratuities, commissions, or fees that are disproportionate to the services provided, lavish or excessive entertainment, hospitality, or gifts, and charitable or political contributions. - No gift or entertainment should ever be offered, given, provided, or accepted by any Company Personnel or their family members, unless it: (1) is not a cash gift, (2) is consistent with customary business practices, (3) is reasonable in value, (4) cannot be construed as a bribe or payoff, and (5) does not violate any laws, regulations, or applicable policies of the other party's organization.
+Company Personnel should seek guidance in accordance with this Code if they are not certain whether any gifts or proposed gifts are appropriate. - In addition to these expectations with respect to all dealings on behalf of the Company, Company Personnel must never offer, pay, or provide, directly or indirectly, anything of value to a third-party as an inducement to prescribe, purchase, or recommend a Company product or as a reward for having done so.

+• The Company cannot undertake through a third-party intermediary any act that the Company itself is not permitted to do.